inpercima/feature-app/README.md

 A demo version is online under [feature-app.inpercima.net](http://feature-app.inpercima.net) with username = password = **feature-app**.

-This project was generated with [swaaplate 0.2.0](https://github.com/inpercima/swaaplate).
+This project was generated with [swaaplate](https://github.com/inpercima/swaaplate) version 0.3.0.

 ## Prerequisites